 Our Approach

-The Intentional Evolution approach centers on four concepts:
+The Intentional Evolution approach centers on Five concepts:

 Systems